-- 1. At least every six months, each chapter 7 trustee must submit to the United States Trustee an interim report for each case that is either expected to be or declared to be an asset case by the trustee, for each case in which the trustee has received funds of the estate, and for each case in which a no-asset report has not been filed and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting. - 2.
+- 1. At least annually, each chapter 7 trustee must submit to the United States Trustee an interim report for each case that is either expected to be or declared to be an asset case by the trustee, for each case in which the trustee has received funds of the estate, and for each case in which a no-asset report has not been filed and 60 days have passed since the initial examination of the debtor at the § 341(a) meeting. - 2.
 The interim report consists of the Form 3, which is a summary listing of all pending asset cases, a Form 1 for each listed case, and a Form 2 for each case with an estate bank account.
 However, Form 1 and Form 2 do not need to be submitted if 1) a final account (TDR) was filed for an asset case during the current or prior reporting period, 2) a final report was filed for an asset case that was converted, dismissed, or reassigned during the current reporting period, or 3) a no-asset report (NDR) was filed for the case during the current reporting period.
 Such cases need only be listed on Form 3. - 3.
 If a final report (TFR) was filed for an asset case that was not converted, dismissed or reassigned during the period, Form 1 and Form 2 should continue to be submitted for the current and future reporting periods until the TDR is filed.

-The United States Trustee will continue to monitor activity in the case after the TFR has been filed. - 4.
-In summary, in each of the following instances, a case is to be listed on the Form 3 for the current reporting period and omitted from future reporting periods.
-Form 1 and Form 2 (if any) are not required to be submitted. - a) A TDR is submitted to the United States Trustee during the current reporting period.
+The United States Trustee will continue to monitor activity in the case after the TFR has been filed.

-- b) An NDR is filed in a case that has been open longer than 60 days after the initial examination of the debtor at the § 341(a) meeting.
-(No-asset cases in which an NDR has been filed within 60 days of the initial examination of the debtor at the § 341 (a) meeting are not to be listed on Form 3.) - c) A case is converted, dismissed or reassigned during the current reporting period.
+- 4. In summary, in each of the following instances, a case is to be listed on the Form 3 for the current reporting period and omitted from future reporting periods.
+Form 1 and Form 2 (if any) are not required to be submitted. - a) A TDR is submitted to the United States Trustee during the current reporting period. - b) An NDR is filed in a case that has been open longer than 60 days after the initial examination of the debtor at the § 341(a) meeting.
+(No-asset cases in which an NDR has been filed within 60 days of the initial examination of the debtor at the § 341 (a) meeting are not to be listed on Form 3.) - c) A case that has been open longer than 60 days after the initial examination of the debtor at the § 341(a) meeting and is converted, dismissed or reassigned during the current reporting period.